binkley/simple-boot/README.md

 ### Netflix Feign

 GET on local calls to POST on remote via a Feign client.
+Passes all HTTP headers from caller through to Feign target.
+Example required header, `X-Correlation-ID`.

 ### Netflix Hystrix